Day 15: Charlottesville

 For lunch, we went to the Marco and Luca Dumpling place down the street.
 The owner, Dragana, and I posed for a picture.
 I really enjoyed their simple and delicious noodle dishes and dumplings.
 They reminded me of my home in China when my grandma and grandpa used to make these dishes.
 I also bought some more dumplings and pork buns for Bob to have him try some.
 Sarah had to get to work by 4 PM, so after lunch we went home.

 I spent the rest of the day at Bob’s place.
-I cut three holes on each side of my panniers so water can drain out when it rains again.
+I cut three holes on the bottom of my panniers so water can drain out when it rains again.
 Also, I lubed the chain and the rear derailleur to fix the squeaking noise.
 I talked with Bob for a long time.
 He showed me some of Sarah’s artwork on the computer and her work from Europe.
-They are amazing!
+They are very beautiful.
 What a talented artist Sarah is!
-Bob also gave me the same advice as Dave, my Warmshowers host from Doswell, which is to do what you love.
+Bob also gave me the same advice as Dave and Kathleen, which is to do what you love.

 Today, Bob will drive me up the Blue Ridge Parkway in the morning after we have our breakfast, then I’ll ride my bike to Vesuvius, where I hope I can stay with a host.
 If I can’t stay with a host then I’ll set up camp some where.
 I also want to see the natural bridge that Bob and Sarah were telling me about.
 It looks like the weather will be nice for the next ten days, so I hope to make good distance.